St. Fintan's High School: Today

-The school, which draws pupils primarily from Sutton, Baldoyle, Bayside and Howth, and also from Kilbarrack, Raheny, Portmarnock, Malahide and Clontarf, is oversubscribed with annual applications, and has a student population of over 700, and is known for both academic results and sporting success.
+The school, draws pupils primarily from Sutton, Baldoyle, Bayside and Howth, Kilbarrack, Raheny, Portmarnock, Malahide and Clontarf.
+It is oversubscribed with annual applications, and has a student population of over 700.
 While St. Fintan's has in the past had admissions exams, it moved to a policy with provision for family connections, then local schooling or residence, then schooling or residence within the Howth Deanery, plus one school in Clontarf.
 The annual Student of the Year Award, for the top student overall in the final year, was originally, presented by the first Past Pupils' Union, in later years selected by the staff, and presented by the principal at a general assembly of the school.
 The school receives its main funding from the Department of Education and Skills, but also collects, where parents / guardians can afford it, a voluntary financial contribution, and a suggested fee towards photocopying and resource materials, IT, pupil insurance and the school journal.